 Adult behaviour

-Early in the day, or during hazy sunshine, the butterflies can sometimes be seen basking amongst dry grasses.
-During overcast weather they roost hanging from reed stems, and probably also amongst the foliage of sallow bushes and other fenland vegetation.
+In cool but sunny weather, or during periods of hazy sunshine, Swallowtails can sometimes be seen basking amongst dry grasses.
+During overcast weather they roost hanging from reed stems, and probably also amongst the foliage of sallow and alder bushes, and other fenland vegetation.

 In the French Alps and the Pyrenees the butterflies commonly indulge in mud-puddling - siphoning mineral-rich moisture from damp mud and cattle dung, but I have not observed this behaviour in Britain.